websockets/ws/doc/ws.md

 to the threshold.
 This determines if compression is used for the entire message.

-`callback` will be added as a listener for the `listening` event when the HTTP server is created internally and that is when the `port` option is provided.
+`callback` will be added as a listener for the `listening` event on the HTTP server when not operating in "noServer" mode.

 ### Event: 'connection'